Athens, Santorini and Crete: It’s all “Greece” to me. (See what I did there?)

 We had a great time in Greece.
 The country was beautiful.
 The food was delicious.
 The weather was close to ideal.
 And the people couldn’t have been nicer (we asked).

 Regardless, Greece is its own country, rich with its own unique heritage, architecture, art and language.
-It’s easy to see why they’d be reluctant to forfeit it in the name of tourism.
-So while there are easier European countries to visit, there are none more worthy of visiting than Greece.
+So it’s easy to see why they’d be reluctant to forfeit all that in the name of tourism.
+Sure, there are easier European countries to visit, but certainly none more worthy of visiting than Greece.